saralinnealindh/delta-updates-for-embedded-systems/README.md

 This small guide features some examples of how to use the program.
 A good place to start might be to perform them all sequentially.

 ### Build and flash the bootloader
-If the device currently doesnt have MCUBoot installed the first step is to build it and download it to the device, which one does with:
+If the device currently does not have MCUBoot installed the first step is to build it and download it to the device, which one does with:

     $ make build-boot
     $ make flash-boot